LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/more-on-functions/functions-as-values.rst

 Functions as Values
 ===================

+.. index:: function; as a value

-As we have already noted, functions are a powerful programming feature.
-This is particularly true in JavaScript, which allows functions to be used in flexible ways that are not possible in many other languages.
+As we have noted, functions are a powerful programming feature.
+JavaScript in particular allows functions to be used in flexible ways that are not possible in many other languages.
 This chapter introduces a bit more of the power of functions.

 Functions Are Data
 ------------------

 We :ref:`defined a value <def-value>` as "a specific piece of data."
-Some examples are the number ``42``, the string ``"Hello, World!"``, and the array ``["MO", "FL", "DC"]``.
-While functions appear to be very different from such values, JavaScript treats them the same in many respects.
+Some examples are the number ``42``, the string ``"Hello, World!"``, and the array ``["MO", "FL", "DC"]``. *Functions are also values*, and while they appear to be very different from other values we have worked with, they share many core characteristics.

 .. index:: data type

 In particular, functions have a data type, just like all other values.
-Recall that a **data type** is a group of values that share characteristics.
+Recall that a **data type** is a group of values that share characteristics, such as strings and numbers.
 All strings have a length, while numbers don't.
 Numbers can be manipulated in ways that strings cannot be, via operations like division and subtraction.

 .. admonition:: Example